adhi2k/Norm-of-a-matrix/README.md

 	3. Print the norm of the matrix in two decimal places.
 ## Program:
 ```
-#Developed by: your name : Balaji Sk
+#Developed by: your name : Yogavarama
-#RegisterNumber: 2305003001
+#RegisterNumber: 2305002029

 # 1-Norm of a Matrix
 import numpy as np